yosuken/ccfind/README.md

-# ccfind - Circular Complete sequence FINDer
+# ccfind - Circular Complete genome FINDer

 ## description
-* `ccfind` is a general tool to detect circular complete sequences with clues of terminal redundancy.
+* `ccfind` is a general tool to detect circular complete genomes with clues of terminal redundancy.
-* `ccfind` was originally intended for identification of complete virus genomes from metagenome assembly (see `citation`).
+* `ccfind` was originally designed for identification of complete virus genomes from metagenome assembly (see `citation`).
-* `ccfind` can be used for any contig/genome, but cutoff values should be carefully considered.
+* `ccfind` can be used for any contig/genome, but cutoff values should be carefully considered (see README).
+* It should be noted that terminal redundancy (circularity) does not necessarily mean completion of the sequence.
+Partial genomes might be detected as circular contigs for some reasons (e.g., sequence repeats).

 ## requirements
 * ssearch (in [FASTA v36 package](http://fasta.bioch.virginia.edu/fasta_www2/fasta_list2.shtml))